-In 2005, VNA Health Center (formerly VNA of Fox Valley), located in Aurora, Illinois, served 21,035 patients, 81 percent of whom were low-income and 68 percent of whom were Latino.
+In 2005, VNA Health Center (formerly VNA of Fox Valley), located in Aurora, Illinois, served 21,035 patients, 81 percent of whom were low-income, and 68 percent of whom were Latino.
 Most of the 97,000 residents, including 14,000 children, of Kane County, where VNA is located, have little or no health insurance.
 From 2000 to 2005, VNA of Fox Valley Health Center, the volume of services increased by at least 50 percent each year.
 This growth trajectory is expected to continue as Aurora’s senior population expands and health concerns among those in poverty continue to grow.

 To address this increasing need, VNA of Fox Valley Health Center sought to expand its space to serve nearly 15,000 more patients and provide 60,000 more exams a year to uninsured and underinsured residents of the Fox Valley area.
-Without the expanded VNA services, these residents would continue to use expensive emergency rooms as a means for primary care.
+Without the expanded VNA services, these residents would continue to use expensive emergency rooms as a means of primary care.

 As of today, the new facility health center continues to be instrumental in providing quality care for the Aurora community.
-Expectations in terms of patients served and services provided were met and surpassed as the economic downturn made VNA an even more important resource for an already economically distressed population.
+Expectations in terms of patients served, and services provided were met and surpassed as the economic downturn made VNA an even more important resource for an already economically distressed population.